CS-433/ml-project-2-genelipids/README.md

 Specifically, we are predicting the abundance of a given lipid using the expression levels of nearby genes.

 ### Challenge
-The main challenge lies in the non-uniform distribution of spots where gene expression was measured across the brain section.
+The main challenge lies in the non-uniform distribution of spots where gene expression was measured across the brain section (see Figure 1).
 Consequently, the points where we want to predict lipid abundance may vary in the number of gene expression spots in proximity.
 Managing this variability is a key aspect of addressing the task effectively.